20kdc/datum/doc/src/spec/spec_main.md

 Character values 0 through 8 inclusive, 11, 12, 14 through 31 inclusive, and 127, are *forbidden,* and MUST NOT appear in the input character stream.
 They may appear in hex escapes, but for 0 (null) specifically, the results of this are undefined.

-13 (CR) is always immediately discarded.
+13 (CR) is always immediately discarded and will not be considered, including in the parsing of escape sequences.

 ### Escape Sequences

 The backslash, 92 `\`, begins an escape sequence, which always produces *content-class* characters.

-The backslash may be followed by any valid character, in which case that is the result.
+The backslash may be followed by any valid character, except for newline (10), which is an error in this case.

-However, these specific characters have special meanings:
+In addition, these specific characters have special meanings:

 * 117 `x`: Followed by a non-zero amount of hexadecimal digits, terminated by a semicolon 59 `;`.
 Indicates a Unicode codepoint.
 MUST be properly terminated, or the document is invalid.
 * 110 `n`: Newline/10.